-- determine whether the Complaint should be managed in accordance with this Procedure, or another policy, procedure, or University process; and - appoint a Complaint Manager who has the necessary skills and experience to manage the Complaint; and - acknowledge receipt of the Complaint.

-As soon as possible following the receipt of a Complaint, the Complaint Manager:
+- determine whether the Complaint should be managed in accordance with this Procedure, or another policy, procedure, or University process; and - appoint a Complaint Manager who has the necessary skills and experience to manage the Complaint; and - acknowledge receipt of the Complaint. - As soon as possible following the receipt of a Complaint, the Complaint Manager: - will provide the Complainant with general information about the Complaint management process; - will identify any potential Psychosocial Hazards and will implement measures to control the risk to the parties in the Complaint; and

-- will provide the Complainant with general information about the Complaint management process; - will identify any potential Psychosocial Hazards and will implement measures to control the risk to the parties in the Complaint; and - may request further information from the Complainant, if this information is required to understand the particulars of the Complaint.
+- may request further information from the Complainant, if this information is required to understand the particulars of the Complaint.

-If further information is required, the Complainant will provide this information within a reasonable timeframe.
+If further information is required, the Complainant will provide this information within a reasonable time.

-As soon as possible following the receipt of a Complaint (or further particulars, if requested), the Complaint Manager will provide the Respondent with the allegations and provide them with an opportunity to respond to those allegations.
+As soon as possible following the receipt of a Complaint (or further particulars, if requested), the Complaint Manager will provide the Respondent with the allegations in the Complaint and with an opportunity to respond to the allegations against them.